stephenscaff/vimeo-playlists/readme.md

 ```

 **Styles**
-Wanted to keep the concerns seperate,, but see the `demo` project for some bsic styles/scss if you don't wanna hand roll your own.
+While the core lib does include styles, in order to keep concerns seperate, see the demo project for basesline styles that you can clone as a starting point.

 ## 🤖 Project Commands